omeka/omeka-s-enduser/docs/modules/collecting.md

 **Notification email address** allows you to set a custom address to which notifications of new submissions will be sent.
 If left blank, no notification email will be sent.

-## Managing Collecting Forms
+## Managing collecting forms

 If Collecting is active, then a tab for Collecting will appear in the context menu for every site.

 ![Red arrow points to the Collecting tab of the site National Parks](modulesfiles/collecting_nav.png)

 Clicking on this will take you to a list of your collecting forms for that site.
 If you have just installed the module, the Collecting Forms page will display the message "This site has no collecting forms."
 To add a new form, click the *Add new form* in the upper right hand corner of the window.

 ![Collecting tab, no forms, red arrow points to the Add New button](modulesfiles/collecting_addnew.png)

-### Add New Form
+### Add new form
 The Add Collecting Form page has two sections: the first has a set of fields and options for you to complete; the second is where you add and edit the prompts which will make up the form that site visitors see and fill out.

 ![Add Collecting Form page](modulesfiles/collecting_addform.png)

-#### Fields and Settings
+#### Fields and settings
 - *Label:* name the collecting form.
 The label will appear as a header above the form on the public side, so the label should be descriptive and helpful to both you and site visitors.
 - *Item Set:* select the item set to which you want to add collected items.
 - *Anonymity Type:* a dropdown with three options:
      - "User sets own anonymity": users can decide whether they contribute anonymously and whether their items can be published).
-     - "User Public and User Name inputs are publicly visible": both the user's name and their items will be made public
+     - "User Public and User Name inputs are publicly visible": both the user's name and their items will be made public.
      - "User Public and User Name inputs are private": both inputs remain public.
 - *Success Text*: the message that displays on a new page if the item is successfully collected.
-- *Email text*: the message in the email that will be sent to site visitors who submit an item, if you collect an email address from them.
+- *Email text*: if you collect an email address in the form, it will receive a confirmation message about the submission of their item.

 #### Prompts
 Prompts are listed in a table which gives their *Type* and the display *Text* on the public form.
 These prompts make up the form which site visitors will see (in addition to the label, discussed above).